FabianVegaA/sigmaF/README.md

 | Or                   |  \|\|  |
 <br/>

 > The operator of negation for Boolean was not included.
-For this, you can use the `not()` function
+You can use the `not()` function in order to do this.

 ### Functions

-For declaring a function, you need to use the next syntax:
+For declaring a function, you have to use the next syntax:

 ``` Python
 let example_function = fn <Name Argument>::<Argument Type> -> <Output Type> {